GaboonGrabber Scenario: Financial Compliance Crisis

 If Team Ignores Compliance Context:

-“Your technical analysis is solid, but Amanda just received a call from the federal examiner asking about your bank’s security posture.
+“Your technical analysis is solid, but Maria Santos just received a call from the federal examiner asking about your bank’s security posture.
 How do you explain this incident as evidence of strong security controls?”

 If Business Impact Is Underestimated:

 “While you’re investigating, the customer service system just froze during peak banking hours.
-Customers are waiting in line and Maria needs to know if the systems are safe to use.”
+Customers are waiting in line and Rachel Green needs to know if the systems are safe to use.”

 If Regulatory Complexity Overwhelms: